-We had to book a time to visit the Japenese House which was a fantastic representation of a real life Japanese home from Kyoto, great for demonstrating how different life can be for families around the world.
+We had to book a time to visit the Japenese House which was a fantastic representation of a real life Japanese home.
+Bought over from Kyoto it’s a great for demonstrating how different life can be for families around the world.
 The assistant was informative and explained Japanese life well to the kids and was happy to answer any questions.

-At Johnny's Workbench I definitely had my heart in my mouth but Piper absolutely loved it and it made me realise that perhaps I wrap her in cottonwool a little too much!
+At Johnny’s Workbench I definitely had my heart in my mouth but Piper absolutely loved it.
+It made me realise that perhaps I wrap her in cottonwool a little too much!
 She tried using a real (and very sharp) saw, a hand drill, a file and made designs with screws and a screwdriver.
-All the kids were loving being allowed to use tools they otherwise wouldn’t be able to touch at home but definitely adult supervision is required, some of those kids were waving their tools around with a blatant disregard for eyes and fingers!
+All the kids were loving being allowed to use tools they otherwise wouldn’t be able to touch at home.
+But definitely adult supervision is required.
+Some of those kids were waving their tools around with a blatant disregard for eyes and fingers!

 KEVA Planks was another lovely area to just sit, relax and create together.
 Here you get to build, create and design using hundreds of KEVA pieces all the same size, by simply stacking the planks.
 No glue, no connectors, the possibilities are endless!

-We didn’t visit Countdown to Kindergarten as we were on a schedule but it looked like fun, a pretend classroom where kids can experience what it’s like in a real classroom, we also missed out on most of PlaySpace – again, something for the littlies.
+We didn’t visit Countdown to Kindergarten as we were on a schedule but it looked like fun.
+It’s a pretend classroom where kids can experience what it’s like in a real classroom.
+We also missed out on most of PlaySpace – again, something for the littlies.

-After our full on morning at the Kids Museum we took a seat outside and shared a hotdog and ice-cream from the Hood Milk bottle café, great value and very tasty!
+After our full on morning at the Kids Museum we took a seat outside and shared a hotdog and ice-cream.
+Purchased from the Hood Milk bottle café, great value and very tasty!

 308 Congress Street